drpchat/drp/README.md

 * Topic: user/channel (unencrypted), topic (encrypted)

-    If the topic is null, request the realname/topic of the specified user, otherwise try to set it.
+    If the topic is null, request the realname/topic of the specified user/channel, otherwise try to set it.

 ## Formatting